investingsnippets/investingsnippets.github.io/content/posts/fit-distributions-to-asset-returns.md

 The answer to that has to do with the risk that an investor can accept when placing money to a risky asset.
 There are different ways to measure risk and one of them is the risk estimation based on distributions (model risk).

-Say for example, in the MSFT scenario above, that we would like to avoid any loss of more than 2%.
-And we ask, how confident are we that there will not be any drop of more than 2% tomorrow (since we have daily returns)?
+Say for example, in the MSFT scenario above, that we would like to avoid any daily price drop of more than 2%.
+And we ask, how confident are we that there will be no drop of more than 2% tomorrow (since we have daily returns)?

 The answer to that question can be derived from the CDF (Cumulative Distribution Function) of a distribution (which is the area under the PDF (Point Distribution Function))

 Here is how the normal and student-t PDF looks like for MSFT returns in the period we test.

 ```
 ax = rets.returns.plot(kind='hist', bins=19, figsize=(14,7), density=True, alpha=0.5,